-In Focus at 9 we also take MRI scans of all participating children in order to examine brain, lungs and the cardiovascular system.
-The MRI scans are performed in two 30-minute sessions.
-The MRI examinations will be carried out in a specially designed child-friendly MRI research center in the Sophia Children's Hospital.
+In Focus at 9 we also made MRI scans of all participating children in order to examine brain, lungs and the cardiovascular system.
+The MRI scans were performed in two 30-minute sessions.
+The MRI examinations were carried out in a specially designed child-friendly MRI research center in the Sophia Children's Hospital.

 Focus at 13

-For our new phase Focus at 13, all Generation R children around the age of 13 will be re-invited to assess their health and the various aspects of growth and development associated with puberty.
-In addition to our previous research tests performed at our facility, we are introducing new tests and techniques in this phase to evaluate the health and development of this age group.
-We will be doing a stress test on a bicycle, a skin color analysis with spectrophotometric technique along with the sampling of bacterial skin flora and dental plaque.
-Cognitive tests will be performed on a computer as games and tasks and abdominal fat will be measured with ultrasound.
-For mothers an endothelial function test will be performed to study their perfusion.
+In Focus at 13, all Generation R children around the age of 13 were re-invited to assess their health and the various aspects of growth and development associated with puberty.
+In addition to our previous research tests performed at our facility, we introduced new tests and techniques in this phase to evaluate the health and development of this age group.
+A stress test on a bicycle, a skin color analysis with spectrophotometric technique along with the sampling of bacterial skin flora and dental plaque were performed.
+Cognitive tests were performed on a computer as games and tasks and abdominal fat was measured with ultrasound.
+For mothers an endothelial function test was performed to study their perfusion.

-In addition, in Focus at 13, we will again make MRI scans of all participating children to examine the brain, heart and the hip at our dedicated research facility in the Erasmus University Medical center-Sophia Children’s Hospital.
+In addition, in Focus at 13, we again made MRI scans of all participating children to examine the brain, heart and the hip at our dedicated research facility in the Erasmus University Medical center-Sophia Children’s Hospital.